 Figure 2.27: Block spins in a square lattice model.
-In this representation we placed the original spins, $s_i$ , at the centres of the white boxes delimited by the red squares.
+In this representation we placed the original spins, s_i , at the centres of the white boxes delimited by the red squares.
 The linear size of the system is L = 25a.
-The black boxes, B, with linear size ba (5a in the sketch) are then the regions over which the spins are summed over to define the block spins, $s_I$ .
+The black boxes, B, with linear size ba (5a in the sketch) are then the regions over which the spins are summed over to define the block spins, s_I .
 The latter are placed at the centres of the black boxes, on the green dots.
-The lattice spacing for the block spins $S_I$ is a' = ba. $N = 25^2$ , b = 5 and $N' = 25^2/5^2 = 25$ .
+The lattice spacing for the block spins S_I is a' = ba. $N = 25^2$, b = 5 and $N' = 25^2/5^2 = 25$.

-in the Boltzmann factor.
-Since the system has a correlation length $\xi$ (which depends on temperature), the spins placed within a region of linear size $ba \ll \xi$ (with a the microscopic length scale and b a numerical factor) are strongly correlated and, basically, act as a single unit.
+The idea is the following [32, 33].
+Take, for concreteness, an Ising model in equilibrium at temperature T, with adimensional parameters in the Boltzmann factor.
+Since the system has a correlation length ξ (which depends on temperature), the spins placed within a region of linear size $ba \ll \xi$ (with a the microscopic length scale and b a numerical factor) are strongly correlated and, basically, act as a single unit.
 One can then define $N' = Nb^{-d}$ averaged spins, which are placed on a lattice with spacing a' = ab.
 Here b is just an adimensional number and I = 1, ..., N'.
-Such new spins, $s_I$ , vary between $-b^d$ and $b^d$ , the completely aligned configurations, and are not Ising variables any longer.
+Such new spins, s_I , vary between $-b^d$ and b^d , the completely aligned configurations, and are not Ising variables any longer.
 For larger and larger blocks they are not bounded.
 In order to keep them bounded, one needs to apply a renormalisation: